 Since there is no overall legislature or law-creating body in the international political system, the rules, principles, and processes of international law must be identified through a variety of sources and mechanisms.
 This can make international law appear difficult to pin down.

-Students and scholars in the United States often use the Restatement of the Law (Third), the Foreign Relations of the United States as a guide to identifying international law as applied in the US.
+Students and scholars in the United States often use The Restatement of the Law: The Foreign Relations of the United States as a guide to identifying international law as applied in the US:

 Private International Law is the body of conventions, model laws, national laws, legal guides, and other documents and instruments that regulate private relationships across national borders.